wafiqsyed/dbsGuideDocs/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 **DBS Guide**
 ==========================================
-Neurosurgical Visualization Software for Deep Brain Stimulation
+Visualization Software for Deep Brain Stimulation Neurosurgery
 ----------------------------------------------------------------

 .. image:: Images/DBSLaunch.png